damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

     ![](./Images/Module1-ReplaceVariablesServer1.png =800x)

   > Variables in this pipeline are not Hard-coded, those Variables.
-  > come from the menu Library, save your Pipeline before to open the Library.
+  > Save your Pipeline, then navigate to the Library under the Pipeline area.

    ![](./Images/Module1-ReplaceVariablesServer_Save.png =500x)